 Omnichannel Personalization in eCommerce: Unifying Website, Catalog, Email & SMS

-Why a Seamless Cross-Channel Journey Matters
+Why Does a Seamless Cross-Channel Journey Matter?

-Segment-Based Personalization: This approach targets “who” the user is (or what group they belong to) to tailor the experience.
+This approach targets “who” the user is (or what group they belong to) to tailor the experience.
 It uses user attributes and behaviors to create segments and predictive scores.
 For example:

-• RFM Segmentation: Grouping users by Recency, Frequency, Monetary value of purchases.
+• RFM Segmentation: Grouping users by Recency, Frequency, and Monetary value of purchases.
 This helps identify lifecycle segments like “Champions” (most loyal customers), “At Risk” (previously good customers now fading), “New Customers,” etc. Each segment gets different treatment.
 (Is a shopper high-value and recent?
 Roll out the red carpet with exclusive offers.
 Lapsed?
 Send a win-back offer.)

 • Next Best Action Predictions: Using AI to predict what a user is most likely to do (or need) next, and tailoring offers or content for that.
 For example, if a customer has a high likelihood to churn vs. to purchase, the next best action will differ (perhaps a retention offer vs. a personalized item offer).
 This ensures you’re always guiding them optimally, not blindly.

-• Behavioral & Profile Attributes: These include things like product category preferences (e.g. beauty shopper interested in skincare vs. makeup), brand affinity, location, retention tier, etc. Segmenting by such attributes lets you show relevant content.
-(If Jane consistently browses skincare, your homepage banner could highlight the latest in skincare for her, not the standard top sellers in all beauty.)
+• Behavioral & Profile Attributes: These include things like product category preferences (e.g., beauty shopper interested in skincare vs. makeup), brand affinity, location, retention tier, etc. With the help of AI, segmenting such attributes lets you show relevant content for your customers that boosts customer retention.

-Catalog-Based Recommendations: This focuses on “what” products or content to show each user, usually via algorithmic recommendations.
+This focuses on “what” products or content to show each user, usually via algorithmic recommendations.
 It leverages your product catalog data and user behavior.
 Key recommendation types include:

 • Affinity Recommendations: Items related to the user’s previously demonstrated interests.
-For example, if on Sephora Jane has shown an affinity for K-beauty skincare products, the site might recommend other K-beauty skincare items or new arrivals in that category.
+For example, if Sephora Jane has shown an affinity for K-beauty skincare products, the site might recommend other K-beauty skincare items or new arrivals in that category.
 These recs align with her personal tastes.

 • Collaborative Filtering: “Customers who bought X also bought Y.” This mines the wisdom of the crowd.
 If many people with similar behavior as Jane ended up buying a certain product, it’s likely relevant to her too.
 Classic examples are the “Frequently Bought Together” or “You Might Also Like” sections on product pages.
 Sephora uses this by suggesting items that pair well with what’s in your basket (e.g., a primer to go with the foundation you’re viewing).

-Using both personalization layers together is where the magic happens ✨.
-Segment-based rules set the stage (who is this user and what do they need?), and recommendation algorithms fill in the specific (which products or content?).
-For example, if a user is in the “At Risk” segment (hasn’t purchased in a while), your site might automatically show a banner like “We miss you!
+For example, if a user is in the “At Risk” segment (hasn’t purchased in a while), your site might automatically show a banner like - “We miss you!
 Here’s 10% off on items picked for you”.
-The products shown in that banner would be generated by a recommendation engine – perhaps a mix of items related to their past favorites (affinity) or popular sale items to entice them.
+The products shown in that banner would be generated by a recommendation engine -perhaps a mix of items related to their past favorites (affinity) or popular sale items to entice them.

 On-Site Personalization: Every Visit Feels Like “Made for Me”